sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/10 Linux Syscalls.md

 ## Restrict `syscalls` with `seccomp`

 There are about 435 syscalls in Linux and all can be used by applications, however in reality, no application will need to make this many syscalls.
-Having access to these syscalls can increase attack service.
+Having access to these syscalls increases attack service

-In 2016 the Dirty Cow vulnerability used ptrace to write to a read only file, gain access to root and break out of the container
+In 2016 the Dirty Cow vulnerability used `ptrace` to write to a read only file, gain access to root and break out of the container

-seccomp can be used to restrict syscalls.
+`seccomp` can be used to restrict syscalls

 Check if seccomp is installed
 ```sh